When Prophecy Fails

 Personally, I have only one objection: it does not take long before the reader begins to compare the cult of Mrs. Keech with the disciples around Jesus and the crucifixion with its (the UFO cult’s) failed space trip.
-The originally narrowly defined and introvert cult around Jesus turns into aggressive outreach and proselytic Christianity as a direct response to cognitive dissonance among the disciples in the aftermath of the great disappointment over their leaders shameful and painful — and disconcerting — execution.
+The originally narrowly defined and introvert cult around Jesus turns into aggressive outreach and proselytizing Christianity as a direct response to cognitive dissonance among the disciples in the aftermath of the great disappointment over their leaders shameful and painful — and disconcerting — execution.

 But Festinger et al are careful not to draw this parallel with the origins of the Christian church.
 They prevent any such interpretations of their material by arguing against it.
-They argue that it cannot be established once and for all that the execution of Jesus would have been a disconfirmation of a certain prophecy, by claiming that several theologians believe that the disciples already “knew” that their leader would die an agonising death when riding to Jerusalem on a donkey — and that this death by crucifixion thus, according to these theologians, would be the confirmation of a prophecy (rather than the disconfirmation).
+They argue that it cannot be established once and for all that the execution of Jesus would have been a disconfirmation of a certain prophecy, by claiming that several theologians believe that the disciples already “knew” that their leader would die an agonizing death when riding to Jerusalem on a donkey — and that this death by crucifixion thus, according to these theologians, would be the confirmation of a prophecy (rather than the disconfirmation).

 I do not buy this argument.
 The crucifixion was obviously nothing but a disaster for the cult of Jesus.
 The claiming of the opposite by the Christian church is obviously a reconstruction after the event [efterkonstruktion].
 The triumph of the Christian church across the world does not in itself prove that the crucifixion was an expression of the will of God, but rather serves as evidence of the power of the psychological mechanism that Festinger et al called “cognitive dissonance.”